plant445/rateMyClass/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

 # RateMyClass

 ## Overview

 College students have heard RateMyProfessor, the site where students go to check out a professor rating.
 Some may have even heard of RateMyDorm which provides information on university dorms across the nation.
 Introducing RateMyClass, a site where  students can creates an account to upload their ratings of individuals classes at NYU.

 Students users can create their account to have authorization to upload ratings, but can view ratings without creating an account.
 Within the rating section students select a rating for Overall, Difficulty, Engagement, and Take Again? while specifying the course, department, and their professor.
 They are also required to give comment/description of the class.
 On the page to view each course, visitors can see an overall rating, for the class and the comments and specialized ratings left by each user